 Note from the host: Today, a quick chat with Jeff Patterson, the Home Repair Tutor.
 Jeff first grabbed my attention on HomeTalk but on a closer look I noticed he was churning out some really good, simple to follow tips, many in a very visual way.
-Our interview below, thanks. ~jb
+Our interview below, thanks.
+For more featuring Jeff, our round-up post – 19 Plumbing Tips & Tricks. ~jb

 Building Moxie: What motivated you to launch Home Repair Tutor?
 And when?